mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.0-3.4.11-beta/api-reference/index.md

 ## Plan status

-Add the name of the plan to your API request to see the status of a particular plan.
+Add the name of the plan to your API request to see its status.

 ### HTTP example